HaseeebA/rag_implementation/readme.md

-# Document RAG (Retrieval-Augmented Generation) Project
+# RAG Project implemented with LLM for accurate results

 This project implements a simple RAG system that allows you to extract text from PDF and DOCX documents, convert them to markdown format, create embeddings, and query your documents using natural language.